 Can Nikon Z use DX lenses?

 Nikon Z cameras have a full-frame sensor, so you might think that you can only use FX lenses with them.
 However, that’s not the case – you can also use DX lenses.
 The camera will automatically crop the image to fit the smaller sensor.
-Same goes for DX cameras, they can use FX lenses, as both are interchangable.
+Same goes for DX cameras, they can use FX lenses, as both are interchangeable.

 How big is the sensor in FX cameras?